pifou25/Thinq-MQTT-Proxy/README.md

 ### As a docker container

-Before you build the docker container build and execute the app with "init" to get a working state.json.
-Then build the container using
+Before using it, build the image using
 ```shell
 docker build -t thinq2mqtt .
 ```